 Painless, straightforward extractions of impacted wisdom teeth and cases of severe decay

 Dentistry has made incredible advancements when it comes to dental professionals’ ability to recreate tooth, bone, and gum structure in a way where the replacement tissues look beautiful and feel great.
-With that being said, though, dentists like those at New Leaf Dental, Drs Nathan Williams and Adam Dixon, partner closely with patients to preserve their natural teeth.
+That said, dentists like those at New Leaf Dental partner closely with patients to preserve their natural teeth.
 Despite dental advancements, natural and healthy teeth are superior in form and function to their lab-made counterparts.
 Likewise, by protecting and maintaining, patients avoid pain and trauma.

 Extractions may be recommended in the case of three notable exceptions to this rule: